Pedrojok01/Web3-Boilerplate/README.md

 - Upgrade all dependencies (still no switch to `ethers v6`, seems more and more unlikely that `@web3-react` will switch to ethers v6 anytime soon);
 - Fix Antd breaking changes;
 - Replaced `Ethereum goerli` (soon to be deprecated) by `Ethereum Sepolia` & `Arbitrum Goerli` by `Arbitrum Sepolia`;
-- Add `VerifySignature` contracts on: Optimism Goerli, Fantom Opera, Fantom Testnet
+- Add `VerifySignature` contracts on: Optimism Goerli, Arbitrum Sepolia, Fantom Opera, Fantom Testnet

 2023-10: